46620/guides/docs/machine/linux/1gpu_pass.md

 # Enable & Verify IOMMU
 Before you start setting up VMs, go to your BIOS and enable either Intel VT-d or AMD-Vi + IOMMU depending on your processor and motherboard.
 If you're using AMD and you do not see the IOMMU option, you should be fine, but do research.

-After enabling that in your BIOS you're now gonna have to edit grub and add either one of the following depending on your processor.
+After enabling that in your BIOS you're now gonna have to edit grub and add either one of the following depending on your processor:

 | /etc/default/grub |
 | ----- |